Which laws, formal standards, regulations, and guidelines are relevant to the work of an examination board (EB)?

 Establishing guidelines for examiners

-These guidelines and instructions can be seen in direct relation to the core task of the EB to guarantee the quality of the assessments and examinations.
+A special task for the Examination Board (ExBo) is establishing guidelines and instructions within the framework of the EER as the basis for assessing and grading assessments in general, and the final examination.
+These guidelines and instructions can be seen in direct relation to the core task of the ExBo to safeguard the quality of the assessments and examinations.
 The guidelines and instructions apply to the examiners.
-Guidelines may for example apply to the way in which the caesura is determined, the taking of exams, the construction of written tests or the reuse of former examination questions.
+Guidelines may, for example, apply to the way in which the cutting score will be determined, the taking of exams, the construction of written tests, or the reuse of former examination questions.

-As an example: The faculty BMS provides guidelines for their teachers on a webiste: Examination Board | Examination boards BMS
+As an example: The faculty BMS provides guidelines for their teachers on a website: Examination Board | Examination boards BMS

-For Psychology and Communication Science a 'Step-by-Step guide' was developed in 2016/17, which still is useful: Stappenplan/checklist proces screenen toetsen.
+For Psychology and Communication Science, a 'Step-by-Step guide' was developed in 2016/17, which is still useful: Step-by-Step guide for examination, see Manuals | Assessment support.

 - Protocols

 Of course, protocols in themselves do not guarantee the quality of the execution of processes and procedures.
-It stands and falls with the familiarity with these, the compliance, the support of those involved and possibly also the control and enforcement of the compliance.
-Protocols should also be maintained regularly so that they are in line with current practice.Protocols will usually be established in the context of quality assurance, i.e. the programme manager or dean if it is meant for the whole faculty, will often take the lead in this.
-However, protocols can also be useful for examination boards to help to guarantee the quality of assessments or examination.
-The examination board is by law responsible for safeguarding the organisation of assessments and to safeguard the quality of assessments.
+It stands and falls with the familiarity with these, the compliance, the support of those involved, and possibly also the control and enforcement of the compliance.
+Protocols should also be maintained regularly so that they are in line with current practice.Protocols will usually be established in the context of quality assurance, i.e., by the programme manager or dean (if it is meant for the whole faculty).
+However, protocols can also be useful for Examination Boards to help safeguard the quality of assessments or examination.

-In this sense, examination boards can also take the lead and/or protocols can be drawn up in mutual agreement between the management and the examination board.
-An example of such a protocol that has been established through the Platform of Examination Boards is the Rules of order for written tests.
-This protocol was drawn up in 2018 to achieve greater uniformity in the regulations for the taking of tests.
-Programmes can use it the way it is or may adapt it according to specific requirements for their own programme. - Dutch law: WHW (HERA)
+In this sense, Examination Boards may also take the lead and/or protocols can be drawn up in mutual agreement between the management and the Examination Board.
+An example of such a protocol that has been established through the Platform of Examination Boards is the Rules of Order for written tests.
+This protocol was drawn up in 2018 to achieve greater uniformity in the regulations for test taking.
+Programmes can use it the way it is or may adapt it according to specific requirements for their own programme. - Accreditation requirements for study programmes (NVAO)

 In order to be accredited, educational programmes have to comply with certain nationally defined requirements.
-There are four requirements or standards to be met by a programme for (a so called limited) programme accreditation.
+There are four requirements or standards to be met by a programme for (a so-called limited) programme accreditation.
 Two of these are directly related to the role and tasks of Examination Boards.
 Their role in this is crucial!

-The student assessments are valid, reliable and sufficiently independent.
+The student assessments are valid, reliable, and sufficiently independent.
 The requirements are transparent to the students.
 The quality of interim and final examinations is sufficiently safeguarded and meets the statutory quality standards.
-The tests support the students’ own learning processes. - Standard 4: Achieved learning outcomes.
-The programme demonstrates that the intended learning outcomes are achieved.
-The achievement of the intended learning outcomes is demonstrated by the results of tests, the final projects, and the performance of graduates in actual practice or in postgraduate programmes.
+The tests support the students’ own learning processes.
+The Board of Examiners carries out its legal duties and exercises its legal powersAchieved learning outcomes / Standard 4: The programme demonstrates that the intended learning outcomes are achieved.

 Be prepared...

 Is the programme management and/or Examination Board able to adequately answer the questions of a visitation panel?
-Has the EB taken good care of all matters and does it fulfil the role and tasks as specified in the law?
+Has the EB taken good care of all matters, and does it fulfil the role and tasks as specified in the law?
 You can use this question game (game; single cards*) to investigate.
 NB.
-CELT can guide the 'game' for a target group, with a game leader and critical observer.
+CELT can guide the 'game' for a target group, with a game leader and a critical observer.
 Over the years, we have gained the necessary experience with it.

-* For the time being a Dutch version; will be translated in due course. - Standard 3: The programme has an adequate system of student assessment in place.
+* For the time being, a Dutch version will be translated in due course. - Accreditation requirements for institutions (NVAO)

-- Implementation.
-How does the institution realise this vision of quality?
+2) How does the institution realise this vision of quality?

-Due to the fact that examination board are involved in 'realising quality', in monitoring and safeguarding the qality of assessments and examination, they definetly can be involved in the ITK process, especially in an in-depth study or trail.
-Always good to be prepared for that occasion.
+Due to the fact that Examination Boards are involved in 'realising quality', in monitoring and safeguarding the quality of assessments and examination, they will definitely be involved in the ITK process, especially in an in-depth study, when some programmes will be visited.
+Always good to be prepared for that occasion.To read more about the ITK: Instellingstoets kwaliteitszorg | NVAO (only in Dutch)

-Institutional audit at the UT
+Institutional audit at the UT until now

 To keep informed, check out this site: About our education | Quality | Education